What is Asthmatic Bronchitis

 That means that the bronchial tubes fill up with mucus, and then harden.

-Asthmatic bronchitis generally is caused by external irritants rather than bacteria or viruses.
-If you had
+Asthmatic bronchitis generally is caused by external irritants rather than bacteria or

 It can lead to really severe complications if it's not handled properly.
 The mucus must be broken up and